Teiid-Designer/komodo/README.md

 - Install JDK 1.7
 - Install maven 3 - http://maven.apache.org/download.html
+- You will need to first build the [teiid-modeshape Project](https://github.com/Teiid-Designer/teiid-modeshape).
+(Clone the repo and build using 'mvn clean install')
 - To build the komodo code, cd into your komodo local repo, then use the build script

 ~~~